-shall be levied to create a sinking fund for the payment of the principal of the debt.
+3d-That after 1880, a specific annual tax shall be levied to create a sinking fund for the payment of the principal of the debt.

 4th-That the General Assembly shall not have the power to loan the credit of the State for any new work without a direct vote of the people.
-5th-That until the bonds of the State shall be at par, no new debt shall be created, unless the bill creating the same shall levy a special tax to pay the interest an-
+5th-That until the bonds of the State shall be at par, no new debt shall be created, unless the bill creating the same shall levy a special tax to pay the interest annually.

 6th-By ordinance, that the payment of interest shall begin January 1, 1869.
 These are the simple facts in reference to North Carolina finances.
 We have no advice to give, either to holders or purchasers or sellers of North Carolina securities.
-We venture the opinion, however, that while Tennessee bonds without back interest sell Go to THE GREAT 4 for Everyfor 66-the State debt being between \$33,-000,000 and \$35,000,000-and while Mis the State debt being \$23,000,000, the time is rapidly drawing to a close when North Carolina bonds with 131 per cent. back interest can be bought for 60 or 70 cents, or even a much higher figure.
+We and Colors, all of which will be sold at popula venture the opinion, however, that while Tennessee bonds without back interest sell for 66-the State debt being between \$33, 000,000 and \$35,000,000-and while Mis souri bonds without back interest sell at 86, the State debt being \$23,000,000, the time is rapidly drawing to a close when North Carolina bonds with 131⁄2 per cent, back interest can be bought for 60 or 70 cents, or even a much higher figure.
+CANDOR.